radiomatz/ubitx_v6.3.1_matz/README.md

   - remember setting of Frequency Adjustment
   - cw messages only, when in cw mode

+TIP: for tuning freqency, set VFO A and B to same QRG; VFO A to LSB, VFO B to USB or vice versa; hear with a oscillator(best on 20MHz und up) on tone difference when switching A/B and adjust till difference is not more hearable.

+uBITx needs about 20 Minutes in a normal warm room to get its QRG stable - dont adjust before!

 This is released under GPL v3 license.